dynamsoft-docs/document-viewer-docs/api/interface/editviewerconstructoroptions.md

 ### annotationConfig

 The configurations of annotation part in the viewer, please refer to [`AnnotationConfig`]({{ site.api }}interface/annotationconfig.html).
 If it is not specified, the [default configuration]({{ site.viewer }}viewerconfig.html#annotationconfig) will be applied.

+### keyboardInteractionConfig

+This configures the use of keyboard shortcuts for the viewer - please see [`KeyboardInteractionConfig`]({{ site.api }}interface/keyboardinteractionconfig.html) for details.
+If not specified, all keyboard shortcuts are disabled by default.

 ### groupUid